Our Guiding Principles

 Compatibility of Work & Family

 Work is not everything, nor is it the most important thing.
 Life inside and outside of Peerox can be dynamic and turbulent.
-To ensure that our Peers can go full throttle in all areas of life as well as meet all demands, we are constantly on the lookout for optimal solutions combined with a great deal of flexibility.
+Consequently, to ensure that our Peers can go full throttle in all areas of life as well as meet all demands, we are constantly on the lookout for optimal solutions combined with a great deal of flexibility.
 Generally speaking, private time is not work time.
 It’s important to us that everyone gets enough relaxation time and can make use of it.
-For this reason, we have established clear rules regarding availability and overtime.
+Therefore, we have established clear rules regarding availability and overtime.

 Culture of Error